CS2103AUG2016-F09-C4/Main/docs/UserGuide.md

 #### Changing the save location
-dowat data are saved in a file called taskbook.txt in the project root folder.
+Dowat data are saved in a file called taskbook.txt in the project root folder.
 You can change the location by specifying the file path as a program argument.

 Format: `save FILEPATH`